The-Leapers/signatures/README.md

 4. Review and merge the Pull Request
 5. GitHub Pages automatically deploys from `main`

-See `GIT_FLOW.md` for detailed workflow instructions including how to create Pull Requests.
+See `GIT_FLOW_PROJECT.md` for project-specific workflow instructions.
+See `GIT_FLOW.md` for general Git Flow concepts and advanced topics.

 ## Branches